fpruss/90DaysOfDevOps-Challenge/Days/day16.md

 When the image is run, the container is created.
 The Image is just an artifact, that if run, becomes a container.

-### Advantages of Comtainers
+### Advantages of Containers
+Without containers, dependencies like MySql would have to be installed on all machines and it has to be taken care its always the correct version.
+Also the machines the application should run on has to be configured always the same way (which could go wrong).
-Advantages for developer machines: Instead of having to install applications like MySql, and having to do it differently for each OS, developers just have to check out the container for MySql, which has it's own OS, a start script and configuration.
+A container in comparison has it's own filesystem, dependencies, a start script and configuration.
+This container is then deployed on all machines the application should run.
 Also starting an application is then done with the same command for all applications.
 Another advantage of using docker containers, is the possibility to run different versions of an application on the same machine without conflicts.